Home Organization Myths Debunked: The Truth About Organizing Your Home

 You have to be born organized to live organized, right?

 Wrong!
 You don’t have to be “born organized” to reap the benefits of an organized home.
-I learned the term “born organized” from my favorite organizing book called, “Sidetracked Home Executives: From Pigpen to Paradise“.
-It’s by far the best organizing tips book on the market.
+I learned the term “born organized” from my favorite organizing book, “Sidetracked Home Executives: From Pigpen to Paradise“.

 My advice: